benswift/benswift.github.io/_posts/2018-09-28-another-reveal.js-plugin-for-jekyll.md

 sections (separated by `##` headings) to determine the slide splits (this is how [pandoc does it](https://pandoc.org/MANUAL.html#producing-slide-shows-with-pandoc)).

-I wrote a simple [Jekyll](https://jekyllrb.com/docs/plugins/) to make this happen---which has just a couple of moving parts
+I wrote a simple [Jekyll plugin](https://jekyllrb.com/docs/plugins/) to make this happen---which has just a couple of moving parts

 {:.hl-para}